 Court order puts NY couple's 175-person wedding on hold

-NEW YORK (AP) — A New York state couple's wedding is off — for now — after an 11th-hour court order in a fight between couples and the state over a 50-person limit on social gatherings amid the coronavirus pandemic.
+NEW YORK (AP) — A western New York couple's big wedding is off — at least for now — after an 11th-hour court order in a fight between couples and the state over a 50-person limit on social gatherings amid the coronavirus pandemic.

 A federal appellate judge in Manhattan on Friday granted a state request that effectively blocks Pamella Giglia and Joe Durolek from having the 175-person celebration they planned Saturday at a Buffalo-area golf club.
 The order from Judge Denny Chin, of the 2nd U.S. Circuit Court of Appeals, leaves New York's 50-person rule in place at least until a panel of appeals judges can hear arguments, which couldn't happen before the planned celebration.

-“We're very unhappy about this decision,” the couple's lawyer Anthony Rupp told the Times Union of Albany.
-He said Durolek and Giglia would postpone their wedding.

-Messages were sent Saturday to Rupp's firm and to representatives for Gov. Andrew Cuomo and state Attorney General Letitia James, whose offices are leading the state's side of the case.
+Messages were sent Saturday to representatives for Gov. Andrew Cuomo and state Attorney General Letitia James, whose offices are leading the state's side of the case.

 Cuomo’s office has not released guidance specific to weddings, but has said they are subject to the 50-person cap on social gatherings.